Arjun0o/weather-app/README.md

 # Weather app using react, redux, typescript and tailwind

-While using React my focus was on
+While using React the focus was on

 ● Use of functional components.
 ● Hooks use.